firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-18/2014-12-04-all-manner-of-men-and-monsters.md

 I fell so deeply into this dark void that I lost myself, and woke many hours later sitting against a tree.
 Not quite calm, but solemn.
 I retrieved my blade and cleaned it.
 I went back to the cottage, and without looking at my father's corpse collected a bag of rations and gold.

 I walked to town.
 I kept walking.

-#### About the Author

-Rebecca M. Latimer is a Canadian writer of speculative fiction and a self-taught traditional artist.
-Her lifelong exile to a wintry, snow-covered realm without magic remains a mystery even to her.
-For now, she subsists on tea and dreams.
-Find more of her work at [rebeccamlatimer.com](http://rebeccamlatimer.com) or on Twitter [@RebeccaMLatimer](https://twitter.com/RebeccaMLatimer).